tidle/dicers/README.md

 ## Installation
 ### Cargo
-The recommended way to install dicers is through `cargo install`.
+The recommended way to install rsdice is through `cargo install`.
-Assuming you have cargo installed, this will compile dicers and add it to your path.
+Assuming you have cargo installed, this will compile rsdice and add it to your path.
 ### Executables
 Executables for your platform may be available in the latest release.
 Check the releases tab of the github page (https://github.com/tidle/rsdice/)